What Is Apple Digital Masters and Why Does It Matter?

 Apple Digital Masters is not a processing style.
 It is not a loudness target.
 It is a delivery standard, and a discipline.

 When you see the Apple Digital Masters badge on a release, it means the music was mastered by a certified engineer, delivered at high resolution, and held to specific technical standards designed to protect the integrity of the master through Apple's encoding pipeline.
 That is what the certification is for.
-That is what this add-on covers.
+That is what this article covers.

 I am an Apple Digital Masters certified engineer.
 It is not something every mastering engineer has.
 This article explains what the program actually is, what happens to your audio without it, and why it matters even if most listeners will never consciously notice the difference.